Young White woman in red plaid shirt taking test at desk between two men

 4 Simple Things You Need to Ace Any Test

 All the way through high school and into college, I’ve had a love-hate relationship with tests—that is, I love it when they’re over and hate it when they’re still looming over me!
 Fortunately, however, with years of exams behind me, I’ve identified a few things that help me feel prepared for those terrifying test days.
-Following these five tips, test day won’t feel nearly as intimidating!
+If you follow these four tips, test day won’t feel nearly as intimidating!

 If you don’t know your study style yet, I would recommend that you plan to begin reviewing notes a week or two in advance of any test.
-Make sure to add into your daily schedule too—if not, “study time” will turn into “Netflix time.”
+Make sure to incorporate it in your daily schedule too—if not, “study time” will turn into “Netflix time.”
 (Trust me.)
-Finally, if you find yourself struggling with the material, include tutoring or meeting with your professor in this study time.
+Finally, if you find yourself struggling with the material, include tutoring or meeting with your professor during this study time.
 Most tests will rely on your understanding of the material, not just your memorization of it!

 Related: Infographic: Find Your Learning Style and Study Smarter